Elvin Jones | Essential Albums by The Iconic Jazz Drummer

 Merry-Go-Round (1971)

-Confining himself to piano with a trio of Jones and bassist Gene Perla the three musicians’ breeze through a fast workout that takes the breath away.
-This see-sawing between differing stylistic bases continues with a lyrical flute feature for Joe Farrell and featuring Chick Corea on acoustic piano on ‘A Time For Love’, yet somehow feels rather insubstantial.
+This see-sawing between differing stylistic bases continues with a lyrical flute feature for Joe Farrell and a guest appearance by pianist Chick Corea on ‘A Time For Love’.

-Some interesting compositions by Dave Liebman and Chick Cirea make this album, while not a classic, a fascinating opportunity to hear Elvin’s concepts in different settings.
+There are some interesting compositions by Dave Liebman and Chick Corea which make this album, while not a classic, a fascinating opportunity to hear Elvin’s concepts in a modern and varied setting.

-An altogether different animal this live album from 1972 features Perla on bass and the twin saxophones of Dave Liebman and Steve Grossman in an uncompromising performance that has some blistering solos and fiery duet interplay between the saxophonists.
+An altogether different animal, this live album from 1972 features Gene Perla on bass and the twin saxophones of Dave Liebman and Steve Grossman in an uncompromising performance that has some blistering solos and fiery duet interplay between the saxophonists.

 Elvin Jones Music Machine (1978)

-The music on Music Machine is more straight ahead that the Lighthouse band above, but this sounds more like the Elvin we have come to know and love.
+The playing on Music Machine is more straight-ahead that the Lighthouse band above, but this sounds more like the Elvin we have come to know and love.
 Whether with sticks or brushes, as on ‘Like Someone In Love’ Jones’s commentary is flowing and just assertive enough to lift the music.

 Very R.A.R.E.
 (1978)

-Something of a dream pairing, Art Pepper and Elvin on the same date.
+This album provides something of a dream pairing: Art Pepper and Elvin on the same date.

-Like the meeting with Lee Konitz, Pepper might not seem like an obvious choice as a musical partner for the drummer but at this point in his career the altoist was processing some of Coltrane’s methodology into his own playing, and the results here are riveting.
+Like the meeting with Lee Konitz, Pepper might not seem like an obvious choice as a musical partner for the drummer.
+At this point in his career though, the altoist was processing some of Coltrane’s methodology into his own playing, and the results here are riveting.

 In Europe (1991)

-Once again capturing Jones live in concert with his band Jazz Machine, there is an inevitability that after his association with John Coltrane that he should get to feature his former boss’s son, Ravi Coltrane in this incarnation of the band.
+Once again capturing the drummer live in concert with his band Jazz Machine, it’s a nice touch after his association with John Coltrane that he should feature his former boss’s son, Ravi Coltrane, in this incarnation of the band.

 Three compositions were released from this performance on in June 1991, with plenty of room given to the band to stretch out.
 The heart of the album is given over to the traditional ‘Doll of the Bride’ arranged by Elvin’s wife Keiko.

 Sonny Fortune sets the mood for the piece with his unaccompanied flute introduction before Jones picks things up with his gently rolling drum patterns.
-Pianist, Willy Pickens acquits himself well in his solo while the two saxophonists deliver contrasting solos.
+Pianist Willy Pickens acquits himself well in his solo while the two saxophonists deliver starkly contrasting solos.

-Another captivating live performance that serves notice that some of the drummer’s best albums as leader were made outside of the confines of the recording studio.
+It’s another captivating live performance that serves notice that some of the Elvin Jones’ best albums as leader were made outside of the confines of the recording studio.

 Leave a comment